akiyks/linux/Documentation/index.rst

 The essential guides for interacting with the kernel's development community and getting your work upstream.

+* process/development-process.rst
+* process/submitting-patches.rst
+* :doc:`Code of conduct <process/code-of-conduct>`

 .. toctree::
    :maxdepth: 1

-   process/development-process
-   process/submitting-patches
-   Code of conduct <process/code-of-conduct>
    maintainer/index
    All development-process docs <process/index>